SyedFahad11/PersonalSite-VanillaCSS/README.md

+# My Portfolio
-In this portfolio, I've incorporated several design concepts to create a visually appealing and functional website.
+In this portfolio website, I've incorporated several design concepts to create a visually appealing and functional website.
 <br>I have deployed website using Github pages  <a href="https://syedfahad11.github.io/Portfolio-CSS/">My Portfolio </a>